ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_devices.rst

 Handling commands
 -------------------------------------------------------------------------------
 When the device client connects it automatically subscribes to any command for this device.
 To process specific commands you need to register a command callback method.
+The messages are returned as an instance of the Command class which has the following properties:

+* payload - java.lang.String
+* format - java.lang.String
+* command - java.lang.String
+* timestamp - org.joda.time.DateTime

 .. code:: java